José Contreras (footballer, born 1982)

-José Raúl Contreras Arrau (born March 23, 1982) is a Chilean former footballer.
+José Raúl Contreras Arrau (born March 23, 1982) is a Chilean former footballer who played as a right-back.

+Career

 He played as a defender for Universidad de Chile.
 He got his chance to debut with the adult squad in 2003.
 He has represented his country at the Sub-23 level.

 In January 2008, sixty-percent of Contreras ownership was sold to Universidad de Chile for $150,000.

+Post-retirement

+Contreras settled in Villa Alemana and started a sports complex where he has served as a coach.